Gray Faculty of Medical and Health Sciences: New York State-American Program

 The New York State/American Program is chartered by the Regents of the University of the State of New York and is accredited by the State of Israel.
-Established in 1976, the Program is taught in English and has a student population of 250.
+Established in 1976, the Program is taught in English, with class size limited to 63.
 The program is open to citizens or permanent residents of the United States or Canada.
 The goal of the program is to provide graduates with a comprehensive academic foundation in the science of human disease and the clinical skills needed for diagnoses and treatment.
 Sackler strives to cultivate qualities that foster an empathetic, ethical doctor-patient relationship.
 Its curriculum and teaching methods are modeled after those of U.S. medical schools.
 Classes are small.
 Classroom, laboratory and clinical sessions are supplemented by self-study and by tutoring and seminars in small groups.
 Clinical clerkships begin in the third year.
 At the beginning of the fourth year, students take 16 weeks of electives at U.S. medical institutions.

 Israeli teaching institutions affiliated with Sackler include seven major medical centers, seven psychiatric hospitals, 20 research institutes and a large rehabilitation center.

 Graduates enter the National Resident Matching Program to secure medical residencies, much like students from medical schools in the US.

+In 2023, Israel phased out all American medical programs in order to make more spots for Israeli students, with the final students graduating in 2026.